 Historically, plastic has played a key role in our coffee packs.
 This is because we’ve found it to be the most effective and versatile material for keeping our coffee fresh.
 This is not only important to give our customers a high-quality brew but also to allow for a longer supermarket shelf-life, so that as little coffee as possible ends up unsold as food waste.

-We’ll keep you updated with news of how we’re doing.
-In the meantime, if you want to know more about recycling our packaging, you can take a look at our how to recycle section for tips and pointers.
+If you want to know more about recycling our packaging, you can take a look at our how to recycle section for tips and pointers.